EqualityAI/EqualityML/README.md

 ## What is FairML?
-</br>Fairness-based ML offers a potential solution by incorporating bias mitigation methods and fairness metrics into the traditional end-to-end MLOps.
+Fairness-based ML offers a potential solution by incorporating bias mitigation methods and fairness metrics into the traditional end-to-end MLOps.
 Fairness is a principle of Responsible AI, an emerging framework for how artificial intelligence systems should be developed, deployed, and governed to comply with ethics and laws.

 <img src="img/framework.png" align="center" alt="" width="900" />
 <sub><b>Figure 2:</b> Full Responsible AI Framework.